Project-Haystack/xeto/src/xeto/doc.xeto/TypeSystem.md

 defined they must meet the slot spec's type and constraint requirements.

-Xeto's covariance rules allow a maybe slot to be overridden as a non-maybe type, but not vise versa.
+Xeto's covariance rules allow a maybe slot to be overridden as a non-maybe type, but not vice versa.
 For example the following is legal because we are narrowing the value space in the subtype:

 ```xeto